solidi/writing/05-deception-degenerate-ab-testing.md

 ### Motto: “Canned Search Results”

-Developing the final polished product is something we can fake in many ways, including search results.
-Instead of investing heavily in the perfect feature act, we assemble the results into simple categories based on previous research.
+Developing the final polished product is something we can fake, including search results.
+Instead of investing heavily in the perfect feature, we assemble the results into simple categories based on previous research.

 ![Results when the user searches on a subjective statement that is not quantifiable.](images/05-05.png)

 Now, let’s test with scarcity.

-## Pattern 3: Make Platform Things Scarce
+## Pattern 3: Make Things Scarce

 Manipulating critical numbers such as item stock, content number, and ratings are well known to consumer marketing.
-While these tricks may work temporarily, they may backfire.
-However, we do have the power to adjust numbers to isolate temporarily and to understand the further dynamics of engagement.
+While these tricks  work temporarily, they will backfire.

+We do have the power to adjust numbers to increase the outcome of engagement–to a point.

 ### Example

-Recently a group of users had been shopping on a website—the users seen quite a lot of different setups for commerce sites.
+Recently a group of users had been shopping on a website—and the customers are experienced with commerce sites.

-Let’s say that one of those items that the user absolutely needed was in stock, but only “one left.”
-Of course, the user acted quickly and purchased in a timely matter.
+Let’s say that one of those items that the customer absolutely needed was in stock, but only "one left."
+Of course, this will motivate the  user to act–purchasing  in a timely manner.

 The next day the user returned to the site to research another similar purchase—sixteen items were available.
+Their trust will quickly erode.

-### Motto: “Everything Is The Last Item”
+### Motto: “Everything is the Last Item”

-It does not have to stop at the number of items and can be stretched to whatever the product desires.
-Use the platform limitations specifics to the product advantage.
+This idea can be extended to whatever the product desires–and is an infringement of consumer protections.
 Low space, stock, rating, and a lot of things are adjustable.
-If your team owns a video platform, “expiring” content is subjective.
+If your team owns a video platform, “expiring” content is another angle.
 Finally, anything as a number can be rounded.

 ![A great layout with many numbers encapsulated.](images/05-06.png)